ropensci/dbparser/CONTRIBUTING.md

-# Contributing to drugverse
+# Contributing to dbparser

 <!-- This CONTRIBUTING.md is adapted from https://gist.github.com/peterdesmet/e90a1b0dc17af6c12daf6e8b2f044e7c -->

-First of all, thanks for considering contributing to drugverse! 👍 It's people like you that make it rewarding for us - the project maintainers - to work on drugverse. 😊
+First of all, thanks for considering contributing to dbparser! 👍 It's people like you that make it rewarding for us - the project maintainers - to work on dbparser. 😊

-drugverse is an open source project, maintained by people who care.
+dbparser is an open source project, maintained by people who care.
 We are not directly funded to do so.

 [repo]: https://github.com/ropensci/dbparser
 [issues]: https://github.com/ropensci/dbparser/issues